Qabel/qabel.github.io/Qabel-Client-Drop.md

 **On receiving failure:**
 The server will return a specific [response] (https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods).
-User will be informed and the client will retry to receive the messages.
+The user will be informed and the client will retry to receive the messages.

 ### Format and buildup/structure of a message
-A message is packed into JSON format containing the following fields:
+A message is packed into JSON containing the following fields:

 **Key 'time_stamp'**
 Date of message generation.